Lauder Global Career Advisor Kim Conroy shares about her background and the types of career services that are available to Lauder students.

 Most students arrive at Lauder after several years of work experience.
 Many have a clear vision of where their career will take them: They may have entrepreneurial ambitions and plans in the works for launching their own ventures, or they may have zeroed in on companies and agencies where they plan to work.
 But even the most driven and focused students benefit from the guidance offered by Lauder’s dedicated Global Career Advisor, who works with students one-on-one and organizes events throughout the academic year.

 Each year, Lauder graduates obtain a variety of positions around the world.
-Our Class of 2017 took roles in Australia, Brazil, Canada, China, Hong Kong, India, Italy, Japan, Singapore, Spain, South Korea, the UK, in addition to the US.
+Our Class of 2018 took roles in Brazil, Canada, China, England, Germany, Holland, Hong Kong, Myanmar, Peru, Singapore, Spain and the United Arab Emirates, in addition to the US.
 In total, approximately one-third of graduates work abroad after graduation.
 Multiple students also pursue entrepreneurial opportunities.

 Top industries represented: